TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ---

-## Getting Set Up: Step-by-step directions for how to configure your local and remote git repositories
+## Getting Set Up

+**Step-by-step directions for how to configure your local and remote git repositories**

 ### *COMPAS Users and Developers*